 - Hand screw handle: most clamps use a screw handle to tighten the parallel jaws.

-- Wrench tightening: For extra clamping pressure some designs offer a hex nut that can be tightened with a wrench.
+- Wrench tightening: Some designs offer a hex nut that can be tightened with a wrench for extra clamping pressure.

-- Spreader: with the I-beam design and movable jaws most parallel jaw clamps are a both a clamp and a spreader
+- Spreader: with the I-beam design and movable jaws, most parallel jaw clamps are both a clamp and a spreader

 - Lengths: generally 12-50″ in total length

-- 90-degrees: high quality clamps will have jaws that stay at a, well, parallel 90-degrees during clamping.
+- 90 degrees: High-quality clamps will have jaws at a parallel 90 degrees during clamping.

 Who Makes Them: Manufacturers